kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/setup_job_admission_policy.md

   Implementing Validating Admission Policy to prevent job creation without queue name.
 ---

-This page shows you how to set up a [Validating Admission Policy](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy) to prevent the creation of jobs without a queue name within a namespace.
+This page shows how you can set up for Kueue a Job Admission Policy using the Kubernetes [Validating Admission Policy](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy), based on the [Common Expression Language (CEL)](https://github.com/google/cel-spec).

 ## Before you begin